BitGnat/dmt-bitcoin/README.md

 View the live ordinal on [Ordinals Explorer](https://ordinals.com/inscription/1561a28f052b0c854d38560f92b98e1d78bfa91bf6bb553b7e8ba1a42dd9e0cfi0)

-This project is licensed under the **DMT-BITCOIN License**.
+This repository contains the original **DMT-BITCOIN Ordinal**, which is permanently inscribed on the Bitcoin blockchain.
+It serves as the canonical on-chain software and generative template used to create all individual **dmt-bitcoins** (e.g., dmt-bitcoin-1, dmt-bitcoin-2, etc.) in the collection.

-The contents of this repository are permanently inscribed on the Bitcoin blockchain and intended **only for personal use** and **non-commercial display of the original tokens**.
+The contents of this repository and the on-chain ordinal are intended **only for personal use** and **non-commercial display of the original tokens**.
+Derivative collections or recreations based on the source code or generative structure are strictly prohibited.

 ✅ Permitted:
 - Viewing and interacting with the inscription as stored on Bitcoin.